MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 * Why a Transition Plan is a fundamental keystone to the success of any large data migration
 * How DBT helped JetBlue significantly increase their internal contributor rate towards data work

-Amongst these topics were many other themes including the importance of engaging for change early within an organisation, investing in the training of your people, and the commitment to sunsetting your legacy systems.
+Amongst these topics were many other themes including the importance of early engagement when introducing change to an organisation, investing in the training of your people, and the commitment to sunsetting your legacy systems.
 Check it out!

 ### How JetBlue secures and protects data with DBT and Snowflake

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NPQOTm1XITw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Everyone at some point will need to deal with privacy requirements in a data warehouse, and this shorter talk gives a great overview of JetBlue's iterative journey to tackling this challenge.
-To me, the greatest part of the story is how the goal is achieved latterly by policy, as opposed to processing.
+To me, the greatest part of the story is how the goal is achieved latterly by policy, as opposed to processing; this typifies to me how Cloud Data Warehouses are stepping up to meet common customer challenges.

 ### Organisational Epistemelogy - how do we know stuff?